WearableSensing/lsl-tools/README.md

         - MMTBS (Mobile-Modular-Tactor-Brain-System)
         - DSI headset with a connected photodiode
     - Software:
-        - Python 3.10+
+        - Python 3.10
         - PsychoPy library
         - dsi2lsl application running in the background to stream data.

 Usage:
     1. Ensure all hardware is connected correctly.
     2. Start the dsi2lsl application to begin the LSL stream.
-    3. Run this script with/without record.
-    4. Use the display/offset.py tool to see visual representation.
+    3. Use the display/offset.py tool to see visual representation.
-"""